 HOW WE EAT IT

 SERVING SUGGESTIONS // This easy gluten-free soup is ideal on a chilly winter night like tonight!
 You can garnish the soup with nuts or seeds if desired.
 Sliced almonds and fresh tarragon pair nicely or you can keep the fresh basil we recommended and add sunflower seeds if you’d like to add a small dose of protein.
-You can serve leftovers as the base of your next meal as I did with the pesto recipe I made on my Instagram Stories video.
+You can serve leftovers as the base of your next meal.
 All you’d need to do is use a large serving plate and pour some of the soup onto the base of the plate and top it with wild salmon or organic animal protein or black beans and roasted vegetables.
 This is a great way to make your meals creative and turn a soup into a sauce!

 OPTIONAL ANIMAL PROTEIN // How to Cook Chicken.If you’re a carnivore, you can dice or slice a breast of organic chicken and serve it in this healthy cauliflower soup before serving or on the side.
 Whether you like it roasted, poached, sauteed or baked, we have step-by-step directions for our favorite ways to cook organic chicken: